-Criminal Justice teaching at the University of Nottingham adopts a distinctively contextual approach.
-The LLM gives particular prominence to the theoretical, comparative and international dimensions of criminal process and the penal system.
-As well as providing substantive information about criminal law and its practical enforcement, the LLM in Criminal Justice encourages students to engage with the methodological foundations of research and scholarship, and to appreciate their implications for penal policymaking and practice.
+As well as providing substantive information about criminal law and its enforcement, it enables you to engage with the methodological foundations of research and scholarship, and to appreciate their implications for penal policymaking and practice.

 The emphasis is on understanding issues, problems, institutions, processes and cultures of penal law and policy, against a backdrop of ever-increasing globalisation in criminality and law enforcement across national boundaries.

 Criminal justice teaching and scholarship in the school is founded on the reputation and achievements of Sir John Smith, one of the greatest academic lawyers of the 20th century.
 Generations of lawyers across the common law world were first introduced to the subject by Smith and Hogan's Criminal Law.

 The School of Law has a high level of expertise in criminal justice who have made a significant impact in the area.
 The Nottingham criminal justice experience is not just about engaging in the classroom with leading scholars in the field.
 Our long-running criminal justice discussion group meets every semester and gives you the opportunity to attend talks by academics and practitioners on exciting and often controversial topics.